 Featured Case Study

-The differential diagnoses in this case included megaloblastic anemia, hypoplastic myelodysplastic syndrome (MDS), LGL leukemia, paroxysmal nocturnal hemoglobinuria (PNH), reversible infectious/toxin etiology, hypersplenism, and infiltrative malignancies (myeloproliferative neoplasms, acute myeloid leukemia, lymphomas, myeloma).
+The differential diagnoses in this case include megaloblastic anemia, hypoplastic myelodysplastic syndrome (MDS), LGL leukemia, PNH, reversible infectious or toxic etiology, hypersplenism, and infiltrative malignancies (myeloproliferative neoplasms, acute myeloid leukemia, lymphomas, myeloma).

 Final Diagnosis and Recommendations for Treatment

 The patient was presumptively diagnosed with immune thrombocytopenia and treated with steroids, rituximab, and eltrombopag.
 He later developed pancytopenia and was referred to a national comprehensive cancer center.
 A bone marrow biopsy was performed there and the results—showing hypocellularity (5%), lack of dysplasia, and concomitant clinically insignificant PNH and LGL clones—were most consistent with a diagnosis of aplastic anemia.
 Additionally, there were no somatic mutations identified, which is not characteristic of MDS.
 The ASXL1 and NOTCH1 mutations were both outside of functional .